Thomas-Loudis/georb/README.md

 ---
 References:

-Papanikolaou T.D.
-(2012).
+Papanikolaou T. (2012).
 Dynamic modelling of satellite orbits in the frame of contemporary satellite geodesy missions, Ph.D.
 Dissertation, Aristotle University of Thessaloniki (AUTH), Greece.

-Papanikolaou T.D., Tsoulis D. (2018).
+Papanikolaou T., Tsoulis D. (2018).
 Assessment of Earth gravity field models in the medium to high frequency spectrum based on GRACE and GOCE dynamic orbit analysis, Geosciences, 8(12):441, doi: 10.3390/geosciences8120441.